-These predefined labels are managed by EDB Postgres for Kubernetes.
+EDB Postgres for Kubernetes manages the following predefined labels:

+k8s.enterprisedb.io/backupDate: The date of the backup in ISO 8601 format (YYYYMMDD).
+This label is available only on VolumeSnapshot resources.

-''' k8s.enterprisedb.io/backupName : Backup identifier, available only on Backup and VolumeSnapshot resources k8s.enterprisedb.io/backupName : Backup identifier, available only on Backup and VolumeSnapshot resources k8s.enterprisedb.io/backupMonth : The year/month when a backup was taken k8s.enterprisedb.io/backupTimeline : The timeline of the instance when a backup was taken k8s.enterprisedb.io/backupYear : The year a backup was taken k8s.enterprisedb.io/cluster : Name of the cluster k8s.enterprisedb.io/immediateBackup : Applied to a Backup resource if the backup is the first one created from a ScheduledBackup object having immediate set to true k8s.enterprisedb.io/instanceName : Name of the PostgreSQL instance (replaces the old and deprecated postgresql label)
+k8s.enterprisedb.io/backupName: Backup identifier.
+This label is available only on VolumeSnapshot resources.

+k8s.enterprisedb.io/backupMonth: The year/month when a backup was taken.
+This label is available only on VolumeSnapshot resources.

+k8s.enterprisedb.io/backupTimeline: The timeline of the instance when a backup was taken.
+This label is available only on VolumeSnapshot resources.

+k8s.enterprisedb.io/backupYear: The year a backup was taken.
+This label is available only on VolumeSnapshot resources.

+k8s.enterprisedb.io/cluster : Name of the cluster.

+k8s.enterprisedb.io/immediateBackup : Applied to a Backup resource if the backup is the first one created from a ScheduledBackup object having immediate set to true.

+k8s.enterprisedb.io/instanceName: Name of the PostgreSQL instance (replaces the old and deprecated postgresql label).

-k8s.enterprisedb.io/jobRole : Role of the job (that is, import , initdb , join ,...)
+k8s.enterprisedb.io/jobRole: Role of the job (that is, import, initdb, join,...)

-k8s.enterprisedb.io/onlineBackup : Whether the backup is online (hot) or taken when Postgres is down (cold)
+k8s.enterprisedb.io/onlineBackup : Whether the backup is online (hot) or taken when Postgres is down (cold).
+This label is available only on VolumeSnapshot resources.